workingDog/pochi/README.md

 **Pochi Presenter App** and **Pochi Viewer App** do not;

-    collect, access or disclose any personal information, collect, access or record any location information, collect, access or record any other information.
+    collect, access or record any personal information, collect, access or record any location information, collect, access or record any other information.